Overview of tibial fractures in adults

 - University of Massachusetts Medical School

 Fractures of the tibia may result from significant trauma or be the consequence of repetitive use.
 The latter mechanism leads to stress fractures.
 An overview of traumatic tibial fractures in adults is presented here.
 Stress fractures, pediatric fractures of the tibia, and general fracture assessment and management are discussed separately.
-(See "Overview of stress fractures" and "Overview of tibial fractures in children" and "General principles of fracture management: Bone healing and fracture description" and "General principles of definitive fracture management" and "Splinting of musculoskeletal injuries".)
+(See "Overview of stress fractures" and "Overview of tibial fractures in children" and "General principles of fracture management: Bone healing and fracture description" and "General principles of definitive fracture management" and "Basic techniques for splinting of musculoskeletal injuries".)

 Tibial fractures occur in both high energy trauma, such as motor vehicle, winter sports (eg, skiing), and cycling accidents, and low energy trauma, such as falls, contact sports, distance running, and other endurance or repetitive impact activities.
 Injuries caused by high energy trauma are more likely to involve complex and open tibia fractures and fractures in certain locations, such as the tibial plateau ; injuries caused by low energy trauma more often result in simple transverse or linear tibia fractures.
 Open fractures of the tibia have high rates of complications and long term problems with limitations of function and pain .